What is stress?

 Interestingly, a recent study monitored people walking through the city and monitored their nervous systems in various situations.
 The research found that just sitting in a park on a bench, decreased the participants sympathetic nervous system.
 This is the branch of the nervous system that is activated in times of stress and is responsible for your fight or flight response.

 At the end of each day at night, before bed, place your legs up the wall for 5-10 minutes, in this time do some deep breathing and progressive relaxation.
 At first you might find this difficult, however over time the overthinking and busy mind will settle.

 Mindfulness through movement and meditation.

-Yoga, Tai Qi, Qi gong or meditation are all extremely effective ways to decrease stress and bring you into the present moment.
+Yoga, Tai Qi, Qi gong or meditation are all extremely effective ways to decrease stress, change your mindset and bring you into the present moment.
 You may need to attend classes in order to learn these techniques.

 Create a journal.

-At the end of the day start to write in a journal, write your thoughts, things you wished you had of achieved that day, things you are grateful for, things you need to do tomorrow and also your feelings.
+At the end of the day start to write in a journal.
+Write your thoughts, things you wished you had of achieved that day, things you are grateful for, things you need to do tomorrow and also your feelings.
 You can also write down your values, short/long term goals, priorities and what you can be doing on a day to day basis to live by your values, priorities and achieve your goals.
 They don’t have to be massive.
 Make them achievable and sustainable, while still leaving room for self improvement.
 Once you’re done, close the book and put it in another room.
 It’s now time to relax, you’re officially done for the day and have done all that you can.
-You’re not super human and your health is more important that the things on the list, tomorrow is another opportunity to tick some more things off your list, so make sure you prioritise a good nights sleep in order to kick more goals.
+Tomorrow is another opportunity to tick some more things off your list, so make sure you prioritise a good nights sleep in order to kick more goals.
 Writing in itself can be therapeutic.